Parker-Hale M82

-Design and features
+Design

 The M82 was available in a number of forms to suit any customer requirements.
 Thus an adjustable cheek pad may have been provided if wanted, and the butt lengths can be altered by adding or taking away butt spacers of various thicknesses.
 The rifle was basically a standard target 7.62×51mm NATO heavy-barreled Mauser 98 with a wide beaver tail target walnut stock (with inset handstop rail) and a Parker Hale trigger with its side safety mechanism.
 The sights were subject to several variations, but the standard Model 82 was normally supplied with removable 'iron' match-type sight blocks.
 If an optical sight is fitted the rear-sight was removed, and the front sight slid off, but the front block/post remained.
 Two mounting blocks were fitted to the receiver for the purpose of the fitting of optical sight mounts, supplied with the Parker Hale are the parkerized aluminium scope rings; rifles that were in service in the Australian and New Zealand armies used the Austrian Kahles Wien ZF-69 6×42 (26mm tube) drop compensation telescopic sight set in 100m increments out to 800m, with fine crosshair.
 Some attempts at refurbishing and rebarrelling the rifles resulted in usage of one piece scope mounts but this proved unsatisfactory.
 The action and barrel were originally finished by parkerizing then completed with a black rubberised style non-reflecting coating.

 The barrel for the Canadian C3A1 is a heavy, fully free floating barrel chambered for the 7.62×51mm NATO round.
 It has a weight of 2.04 kg/4.5 lbs and a length of 60 cm.
 Rifling follows a 1:12 turn ratio with 4 right hand twists.
 The action is a Mauser-style rotating bolt type.
 It has 3 stainless steel locking lugs at the front and rear of the bolt.
 The C3 safety is a thumb activated lever above the magazine which locks the trigger, bolt and sear giving ultimate protection against an accidental discharge.

 The standard sight on the revamped model C3A1 is an Unertl 10× zoom scope which can only be used for daytime engagements as its lacks any night vision capabilities.
 It has a duplex crosshair with a mil dot style scale in increments of 200m up to 1000m.
 It can also be used with the default iron sights.
 The stock for the C3A1 is one piece walnut or fibreglass stock with an internal bedding of either Devlon, Aluminum or Steel putty.
 The fibreglass version is called the Mcmillan A2 stock and can be painted in any camouflage scheme depending on environment.